argoproj/argo-cd/docs/user-guide/commands/argocd_proj_role_remove-group.md

-      --cluster string                  The name of the kubeconfig cluster to use --config string                   Path to Argo CD config (default "/home/user/.argocd/config") --context string                  The name of the kubeconfig context to use --grpc-web                        Enables gRPC-web protocol.
+      --cluster string                  The name of the kubeconfig cluster to use --config string                   Path to Argo CD config (default "/home/user/.argocd/config") --context string                  The name of the kubeconfig context to use --core                            If set to true then CLI talks directly to Kubernetes instead of talking to Argo CD API server
+      --grpc-web                        Enables gRPC-web protocol.
 Useful if Argo CD server is behind proxy which does not support HTTP2.
       --grpc-web-root-path string       Enables gRPC-web protocol.
 Useful if Argo CD server is behind proxy which does not support HTTP2.
 Set web root.
   -H, --header strings                  Sets additional header to all requests made by Argo CD CLI.
 (Can be repeated multiple times to add multiple headers, also supports comma separated headers)
       --http-retry-max int              Maximum number of retries to establish http connection to Argo CD server --insecure                        Skip server certificate and domain verification --insecure-skip-tls-verify        If true, the server's certificate will not be checked for validity.
 This will make your HTTPS connections insecure
-      --k8s-api                         If set to true then CLI talks directly to Kubernetes instead of talking to Argo CD API server
       --logformat string                Set the logging format.
 One of: text|json (default "text") --loglevel string                 Set the logging level.
 One of: debug|info|warn|error (default "info") -n, --namespace string                If present, the namespace scope for this CLI request